jeffbski/accum/README.md

 For a more deterministic result use one of the following:

- - `accum.buffer(listenerFn)` - constructs a pass-through stream which converts everything into a Buffer, concatenates, and calls the `listenerFn` with the buffer.
+ - `accum.buffer(listenerFn)` - constructs a write stream which converts everything into a Buffer, concatenates, and calls the `listenerFn` with the buffer.
 The `listenerFn` signature is `function(buffer)`.
 The `listenerFn` is called after all the data is received just prior to the `end` event being emitted.

 ```javascript
 var accum = require('accum');